microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-get-weather.md

     > By default, prompts will be skip if the bound property already has a value.
 Always prompt, when enabled, will cause the prompt to appear even if the value is already known.
 Leave this unchecked for now.

-    After this action occurs, the bot can use `{user.zipcode}` in messages, and more importantly, in calls to external APIs!
+    After this action occurs, the bot can use `@{user.zipcode}` in messages, and more importantly, in calls to external APIs!

 ## Add an HTTP request